baguette/baguette.github.com/_posts/2011-01-14-changing-jedit-eol-markers.markdown

 the preceding 3 bytes: `01 00 01`, that is, this `2E` is a string (`01`) of one byte
 (`00 01`).
 Replacing the period with another single-byte character is easy
 enough: just overwrite the `2E` with another byte (for example, `7E` for `"~"`).
-But the character I chose, the `¬` sign, is encoded with 2 bytes in UTF-8: `C2 AC`, as shown by the character map:
+But the character I chose, the &not; sign, is encoded with 2 bytes in UTF-8: `C2 AC`, as shown by the character map:

 ![Character map](../../../images/charmap.png "Character map")